How is the monthly rental amount calculated?

 When you are looking at a commercial rental listing or a lease, it is important to understand how the monthly rental amount is calculated.
 Unlike residential leases that almost always show a monthly rent, commercial landlords might list the rent in different ways:

 - Annual rent.
 Some leases or listings show the total dollar amount of rent per year.
 In most cases, you pay monthly payments of 1/12 the annual rent.
-A total of $6,000 in annual rent works out to $500 per month in payments.
+For example, a total of $6,000 in annual rent works out to $500 per month.

 - Per square foot (annual).
 Many leases and listings use annual rent per square foot.
 For example, $12 per square foot for a 1,000-square-foot space works out to $12,000 in rent per year.
 The annual rent is usually still divided into equal monthly payments, so you end up paying $1,000 each month.

 - Per square foot (monthly).
 Rent can also be listed as a monthly cost per square foot.
 If the annual rent is $12 per square foot, the monthly rent is $1 per square foot.